Nick Pratto Player Props: Royals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.57 team ERA that ranks 21st among all league pitching staffs.
+- The Nationals have a 4.52 team ERA that ranks 21st across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.